-South Dakota Game, Fish and Parks (GFP) will host trick-or-treaters at special events this Halloween season.
+South Dakota Game, Fish and Parks (GFP) is celebrating Halloween with special events at state parks.

 Make plans to attend a Halloween event:

-There is no cost to participate in the hikes, but a park entrance license is required where applicable.
+There is no cost to participate in the events, except the Haunted Fort.
+A park entrance license is required where applicable.
 Participants should wear comfortable hiking shoes and dress for the weather.
 Children must be accompanied by adults.
 Costumes are encouraged for the hikes but not required.

 For more information on GFP events, visit gfp.sd.gov.